/* Scenario metadata

 <h3>What happened</h3>

-<p>You landed at Fond du Lac, tied down, caught the EAA shuttle to AirVenture, and spent the week at the show without ever flying into Wittman Regional.
-The airplane is fine, Marc is delighted, and you will fly the Arrow home from KFLD at the end of the week on a quiet evening with no arrival procedure to worry about.</p>
+<p>You landed at Fond du Lac, caught the EAA shuttle to AirVenture, and spent the week at the show without ever flying into Wittman Regional.
+The airplane is fine, Marc is delighted, and the Arrow goes home from KFLD on a quiet evening with no arrival procedure to worry about.</p>

 <h3>ADM analysis</h3>

-<p>The FISK arrival is the classic AirVenture experience — and it is also an optional one.
+<p>The FISK arrival is the classic AirVenture experience, and it is also an optional one.
 Pilots who lean on Fond du Lac during peak arrivals are not cheating; they are using the system exactly as the NOTAM intends.
 KFLD exists, in part, as a pressure-relief valve for OSH.
 Using it does not diminish the trip.
 It just means you spent the week at AirVenture as a spectator of arrivals instead of a participant.</p>

 <h3>What good judgment looks like here</h3>